hayesmaker/phase-2-e/README.md

 - Although other types of games, turn based games, card games, strategy games, Casino Games aren't so problematic.
 - Globals: Any part of your game which needs to be used by your e2e tests must be avaiable globally (available on `window`) This is because the tests use the Selenium Protocol API to interact with objects in your game.
-If you don't want your game objects to be global in your main app, you'll need a build of your game which does to run your tests on.  (see #Global module access in E2E Builds)
+If you don't want your game objects to be global in your production version, you'll need a specific build of your game for your tests to use.
+ (see *E2E / Production Builds*)
 - You must use modules.
-If you aren't already writing your JS as modules, please start doing so, or give up JS.
-You can read about it here: http://addyosmani.com/writing-modular-js/
+If you aren't already writing your JS as modules, please start doing so, or give up JS :troll-face: You can read about it here: http://addyosmani.com/writing-modular-js/
-- Your UI elements must follow a common interface to make the
+- Your UI elements should follow a common interface to facilitate nightwatch commands execute your UI in a generic way.
+More about this later.

 ### E2E / Production Builds
 - If you don't want global access to ingame modules in your production build, then you  can use a NODE_ENV flag in your code to let the